The most extravagant underwater sex show seen in the wild

 In recent years, sepia’s peak season has resulted in overcrowded hotels and restaurants, and the injection of funds from tourism has been a welcome boost to an economy that relies primarily on steel production.

-Although there is talk of building more hotels to meet the influx of tourists, the sepia season only lasts three to four months, how do tour operators sustain themselves then for the rest of the year?
+Although there is talk of building more hotels to cater for the influx of tourists, the sepia season only lasts three to four months, how do tour operators sustain themselves then for the rest of the year?

 One solution the city hopes will help is to improve infrastructure, with a $4 million grant for the Sepia Shrine Conservation and Tourism Project, announced in 2021.